Neurarian/NixOS-config/README.md

 ```

-But be aware that it ships all tools necessary for C, Rust, JS, and R development by default which do take up a lot of space.
-If you would like to test a more stripped down version, try `#nixCatsStripped` instead.
+But be aware that it ships all tools necessary for C, Rust, JS, and R development by default which do take up a **lot** of space.
+If you would like to test a more stripped down version for use with nix, lua, bash, and markdown only: try `#nixCatsStripped` instead.

 ### ✨ Main Features